 There will be some singing (the song words will be on the screens at the front so you can join in if you want to).

-Someone will read a section of the Bible (you’ll be able to follow the passage being read on the screen, or you can collect a Bible to use on the way into the building).
+Someone will read a section of the Bible (you’ll be able to follow the passage being read on the screen).

 One of the Trinity Staff, or occasionally a visiting speaker, will speak for 25-30 minutes, explaining the Bible passage that was read.
 Normally this part, the sermon, will be on a successive sections of a particular book of the Bible each week, although from time to time we take a look at topics like “Suffering” or “If I were God I’d …”